💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 You have a durable object in between your workers and that API server that can cache requests and return cache responses from your API.

-It also lets you layer on real-time collaboration features.
+It also lets you layer on collaboration, real-time collaboration features.

-So if you wanted to have a real-time chatroom, let's say you had an application that already implemented a chatroom, but it wasn't real-time.
+So if you wanted to have a real -time chat room, you had an application that already implemented a chat room, but it wasn't real-time.

 And you sort of built up real-time communication without really adding much infrastructure at all and doing tens of lines of code.

 So that's sort of the different use cases for those two, I think.